DHL Express – PolandBCS Polska implemented on-line identification system for pallets on

 Algorithm of the system's operation – communication

 The truck driver takes the pallet with the goods and proceeds to the area where the parcels are to be scanned i.e. the measurement area.
-After driving into the measurement area, the sorting office operator fulfils the procedure of the identification of the pallet as well as the truck.
-The procedure is as follows: the manual terminal reads the truck code (the label with a code stuck to the truck), the pallet's code and the post code - this data is recorded by manual wireless terminal - PDT3146 and sent to the WaveLink server by the application.
-During the truck's identification by manual terminal operator, the weight of the pallet on the raised forks is automatically taken.
-The weight data are sent to the VRC truck terminal through RS-232 connector and from there they are transferred to the TCP/IP server.
+After driving into the measurement area, the sorting office operator fulfills the procedure of the identification of the pallet as well as the truck.
+The procedure is as follows: the manual terminal reads the truck code (the label with a code stuck to the truck), the pallet's code, and the postcode – this data is recorded by manual wireless terminal - PDT3146 and sent to the WaveLink server by the application.
+During the truck's identification by a manual terminal operator, the weight of the pallet on the raised forks is automatically taken.
+The weight data are sent to the VRC truck terminal through the RS-232 connector and from there they are transferred to the TCP/IP server.
 While all data is being gathered and compared, the server sends them to the Oracle server.
-The Oracle server saves the data onto its database and returns the data concerning the direction of a parcel together with a confirmation to the truck driver.
-After the above process, the operator receives displayed information about the direction of a parcel which prevents possible mistakes during sorting of parcels on a pallet.
-The main task of the TCP/IT server is to integrate the data coming from the manual terminal (truck code, pallet code, post code) and from truck driver terminal (truck code - the fixed code, the same as the one appearing on the truck identifier, weight of a parcel).
+The Oracle server saves the data onto its database and returns the data concerning the direction of a parcel together with confirmation to the truck driver.
+After the above process, the operator receives displayed information about the direction of a parcel which prevents possible mistakes during the sorting of parcels on a pallet.
+The main task of the TCP/IT server is to integrate the data coming from the manual terminal (truck code, pallet code, postcode) and from the truck driver terminal (truck code - the fixed code, the same as the one appearing on the truck identifier, the weight of a parcel).
 At the end of the procedure of weight measurement, the confirmation of the proper performance of the procedure is displayed on the truck terminal together with the direction in which a particular pallet is to be sent.
 Identifying the truck when the information about the pallets is being gathered - is key to the system.
 The system is designed to be very flexible - the manual PDT terminal isn't tied to the VRC terminal.
-Every time the truck approaches the operator with a manual terminal, the truck is being identified (at this moment the system knows which truck terminal should be asked for weight value) then, the codes and the weight of the pallet is read simultaneously.
+Every time the truck approaches the operator with a manual terminal, the truck is being identified (at this moment the system knows which truck terminal should be asked for weight value) then, the codes and the weight of the pallet are read simultaneously.
 The data is sent to Oracle and onto the terminal screens together with information on the direction in which the parcel should be sent.

 The system allows that each truck terminal works automatically with the manual terminal as well as without them (codes reading through the bar code readers).

 When it is necessary to work without PDT terminals (without the warehouse manager) the independent information flow path is used.
-The application on VRC omits the WaveLink server and using the working system it connects to the DLL library, through which it enters the data into the system as well as taking up return information.
+The application on VRC omits the WaveLink server and using the working system it connects to the DLL library, through which it enters the data into the system as well as takes up return information.
 This solution, separating paths of information flow, guarantees better reliability than using the second work mode, where the WaveLink server communicates with the DLL library.
 If, whilst in that mode, there is a system failure, the user will be informed about it and data will be automatically buffered onto the VRC computer's memory.
 When communication is restored, the data is sent to the central system.

 Capabilities of the system

 The system was introduced as the WaveLink platform has already been used in DHL Express.
-This technology enables single-thread operation of the application so that simple terminals can use it.
+This technology enables the single-thread operation of the application so that simple terminals can use it.

-PocketPC platform is a multithread platform which enables application of asynchronous data exchange.
+PocketPC platform is a multithread platform that enables the application of asynchronous data exchange.
 This is an innovative platform used for the most demanding applications (this platform serves communication with scales as well as with TCP/IP server).
 Additionally, the PocketPC platform is also able to function in cases of a malfunctioning wireless network.
 The manual scanner that is available on the truck can be used then and the data is buffered into the terminal and sent after the wireless network is restored, or sent manually after the terminal is connected to the PC.